Hills-Beaver Creek doubles up titles with Class 1A basketball championship to go with Nine-Player football

 “I don’t know if we’ll ever see that again,” Rauk said.
 “Especially at a small school.
 A Class A school where you can go football and basketball.
 It just goes to show you that if you get the right players with the right mindset and want to put the right work in, the results prove themselves.”

-Bush, a 6-1, 175-pound South Dakota State safety recruit, had 10 points and seven rebounds Saturday, but his team-high 20 points led Hills-Beaver Creek past top-seeded Henning 71-67 in overtime in Friday’s semifinals.
+Bush, a 6-1, 175-pound South Dakota State safety recruit, had 10 points and seven rebounds Saturday.
+His team-high 20 points helped lead Hills-Beaver Creek past top-seeded Henning 71-67 in overtime in Friday’s semifinals.

 “We’ve been competing for so long,” Bush said about playing both sports at the varsity level.
 “Basketball is just special.
 For me, it was my favorite sport growing up for a long time.
 It’s just so much fun playing with all these guys.
 Spending time at the hotel and bus rides.
 It was such an amazing experience.”

-The Patriots (30-3) led 32-9 at halftime Saturday after holding their opponent to 3-for-24 shooting from the field in the first half, which included ending the half with a 19-3 run.
+The Patriots (30-3) led 32-9 at halftime Saturday after holding their opponent to 3-for-24 shooting from the field in the first half.
+Hills-Beaver Creek ended the half with a 19-3 run.

 Recent Coverage

-Janesville-Waldorf-Pemberton (30-4) averaged 80 points per game during a seven-game win streak entering the program’s first state title game, but ran into perhaps the most physical opponent it played all season.
+Janesville-Waldorf-Pemberton (30-4) averaged 80 points per game during a seven-game winning streak entering the program’s first state title game but ran into perhaps the most physical opponent it played all season.

 The Bulldogs, led by Gavin Bauer’s 11 points, cut their deficit twice to 11 points in the second half after a 17-5 run capped by Daulton Bauer’s layup to make it 37-26 with 13:32 left in the second half.
 They were outscored 27-7 the rest of the way.